 5. Topic targeting

 In recent years the attention has moved – at least for some SEO Experts – from targeting keywords to targeting topic clusters.
 As search engines are more capable of understanding the world around us and disambiguation comes into play the same results can be presented to the user across multiple searches that share the same intent; the competition is no longer on targeting a specific keyword but rather becomes about being relevant for a specific topic.

 Relevancy, practically speaking, is achieved by expanding a topic in all the directions that might be of interest to our user.

 With linguistic AI and word-vectors, we can start exploring a concept to see how it is semantically related to other concepts.
-This can guide us in building the proper context around it – there is a very interesting article on Word-Vectors and SEO implications that you should read to learn more about this technique.
+This can guide us in building the proper context around it – there is a very interesting experiment we did to optimize Title tag SEO using TensorFlow that you should read to learn more about this technique.